<-Foreward Go to ToC Scope->

 Starting from 1939, when the first “self-driving” can was experimented, many efforts have further transformed automobiles from machine entirely driven by humans to machines with some “self-driving” capabilities.
 The Society of Automotive Engineers (SAE) in the USA has already developed a Level-based classification of cars with some “self-driving” capabilities.
 Today, self-driving cars are not only technically possible, but commercially available.
 They promise to bring benefits that will positively affect industry, society, and the environment, such as:

-1. Replacing human error with a machine less prone to errors.
+1. Saving lives and reducing injuries by removing human error thanks to a machine less prone to errors.

 2. Giving humans more time for rewarding activities, such as interpersonal communication.